nazimboudeffa/prompt-engineering-cookbook/intro.md

 * Prompt by exemple
 * Direct prompting

-You can give a role to the AI by telling him for example
+In a prompt you can give a **role** to the AI by telling him for example

 *You are an expert in writing viral Youtube titles*